Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

         Ex. ssh -p 30003 shuvaethyneill@me3475-33.labs.sce.carleton.ca
 5. Enter your SCE account password

 You will now be connected to the lab computer.

+Navigate to the directory in which these files are stored (you can do this using the cd command).
+    - Ex: cd directory_name

+Ensure that you have both the DET.c source file and DET.h header file stored in the same directory.

+To compile the program enter the following:
+    gcc DET.c -o DET

+To run the program after compilation enter the following:
+    ./DET